-For data partitioning of MNIST and CIFAR-10, we use Latent Dirichlet Allocation (LDA)\cite{reddi2020adaptive} with three different $\alpha$ ($\alpha=1000$ for IID and $\alpha=1$ and $0.1$ for non-IID).
-For FEMNIST, we employ the same setting as in \cite{han2020adaptive}, which partitions the data based on the writer into 3400 clients, making it inherently non-IID.
+\textbf{Datasets and models.} We evaluated the performance of FLASH on MNIST \citep{lecun-mnist} on MNISTNet \citep{mcmahan2017communication}, FEMNIST on model described in \citep{caldas2018leaf} and CIFAR-10, CIFAR-100 \citep{CIFAR10} and TinyImageNet \citep{pouransari2014tiny} on ResNet18 (Further details in the Appendix).
+For data partitioning of MNIST, CIFAR-10, CIFAR-100, and TinyImageNet, we use Latent Dirichlet Allocation (LDA)\citep{reddi2020adaptive} with three different $\alpha$ ($\alpha=1000, 1, 0.1$).
+In this allocation, decreasing the value of the $alpha$ increases the data heterogeneity among the clients.
+FEMNIST is built from handwriting 3400 different users \citep{han2020adaptive}, making it inherently non-IID.

-\textbf{Training Hyperparameters.} We use Clients' starting learning rate ($\eta_{init}$) as $0.1$ that is exponentially decayed to 0.001 ($\eta_{end}$) at the end of training.
+\textbf{Training hyperparameters.} We use starting learning rate ($\eta_{init}$) as $0.1$ which exponentially decayed to 0.001 ($\eta_{end}$).
 Specifically, learning rate for participants at round t is $\eta_t = \eta_{init}(\texttt{exp}(\frac{t}{T} \texttt{log}(\frac{\eta_{init}}{\eta_{end}})))$.
-In all the sparse learning experiments, prune rate is set to 0.25\footnote{Prune rate controls the fraction of non-zero weights participating in the redistribution during sparse learning.}.
-Summary of the rest of the training hyperparameters can be found in \ref{table:federated_settings}.
-Furthermore, all the experiments were performed with three different seeds.
-We report the final results as the averaged accuracy with corresponding std deviation in the tables.
+In all the sparse learning experiments, the pruning rate is 0.25\footnote{Prune rate controls the fraction of non-zero weights participating in the prune-regrow during sparse learning.}.
+Other training hyperparameters can be found in Table~\ref{table:federated_settings}.
+Furthermore, all the results are averaged over three different seeds.